Kentucky Mr. Basketball

-The Kentucky Mr. Basketball honor recognizes the top high school senior basketball player in the state of Kentucky.
-The first Kentucky Mr. Basketball was "King" Kelly Coleman of Wayland High School in 1956.
+The Kentucky Mr. Basketball honor recognizes the top male high school basketball player in the state of Kentucky.
+The Kentucky Mr. Basketball award is the third oldest such award in the nation, being first awarded in 1954; only Indiana Mr. Basketball and California Mr. Basketball, which were first awarded in 1939 and 1950 respectively, predate it.
+The award is presented annually by the Kentucky Lions Eye Foundation.

 The winner of the Mr. Basketball award wears #1 on his jersey in the summer all-star series against the Indiana High School All-Stars.
-1940 was the first year for the Kentucky/Indiana High School All-Star Series, that year, the Indiana All-Stars defeated the Kentucky All-Stars 31–29.
-The Kentucky Mr. Basketball award is the third oldest such award in the nation; only Indiana Mr. Basketball and California Mr. Basketball, which were first awarded in 1939 and 1950, respectively, predate it.
+1940 was the inaugural year for the Kentucky/Indiana High School All-Star Series; in that year, the Indiana All-Stars defeated the Kentucky All-Stars 31–29.

-The award is presented annually by the Kentucky Lions Eye Foundation.